 Before the project was dropped, doubts were evidently creeping in about the instantly-recognisable glasshouse, so this heavily revised model of the Bengal was produced.
 However, productionising such a move would, of course, have sent costs spiralling and thus largely undermined the whole point of using ADO61 as its basis.
 Mercifully, the plug was pulled and Rolls-Royce instead concentrated their efforts on getting the Silver Shadow onto the market.

 ADO30-based Bentley Alpha

 Alongside the Bengal/Rangoon project, Rolls-Royce saw an opportunity to develop a Bentley version of a BMC’s proposed ADO30 coupe, which was itself to have been built on ADO17 underpinnings.

-ADO30 (also referred to within BMC as XC5212) had its origins in a project to replace the Austin-Healey 3000 with a Pininfarina-designed coupe, using Hydrolastic suspension and the 4-litre FB60 engine. a twin-OHC version of the Rolls-Royce F-60 engine, dubbed G-60.
+ADO30 (also referred to within BMC as XC5212) had its origins in a project to replace the Austin-Healey 3000 with a Pininfarina-designed coupe, using Hydrolastic suspension and the 4-litre FB60 engine or a twin-OHC version of the Rolls-Royce F-60 engine, dubbed G-60.

 Although a full-size prototype of the BMC car was produced, the Bentley Alpha only made it as far as the quarter-scale model pictured above.

 ADO58: Bentley Burma-based coupe